 On receiving the checks, banks collect them and scan the remittance slips of the checks to provide the business with a digital copy of the payment.
 After this, the bank deposits the money in the business’s bank account.

 A lockbox allows businesses to collect payments more efficiently and reduces the hassle of handling the payments themselves.
-Let’s look at a few other benefits businesses get from lockbox payments.
+Now, let’s consider a few more advantages that B2B businesses gain from utilizing lockbox services.

 By using a bank lockbox, companies can pass the hassle of managing customer payments, converting them to digital format, maintaining records, and depositing the money to the bank.
 This reduces a lot of manual work and increases the employees’ overall productivity and business performance.